RU

 This method is applied:

-• While ceramic inlays are being made.
+• While ceramic inlays are being fabricated.

-A Permanent Filling is placed after the dental treatment is completed.
+A permanent filling is placed after the dental treatment is completed.
 It is used to restore the defect caused by the destruction of tooth tissue and prevent secondary infection.

 Temporary and permanent fillings are made from different materials.
 The dentist chooses the material based on the clinical situation and the patient's individual characteristics.

-Temporary Fillings
+Temporary fillings

 Key features: